godfrey0/CICD_project/README.md

 Move to the next level of devoplment.
 Booking appointment.
 Payment gateway and other digital methods.

+#Tasks the webpage to establish how it works and not working.

 Relocate the database to the clouds.
 Continus upgrading to better the potential of webpage.